 Follow the 20-20-20 Rule for screentime

-The 20-20-20 rule is a guideline that helps reduce the risk of eye strain and other symptoms of computer vision syndrome as a result of too much screen time.
+The 20-20-20 rule is a guideline that may reduce the risk of eye strain and other symptoms of computer vision syndrome as a result of too much screen time.
 The rule suggests taking a break every 20 minutes and looking away from the screen at a distant object that is 20 feet away for 20 seconds.

-Do we have something to scientifically back the effectiveness of the 20-20-20 rule?
 There is a study, published in the Nepalese Journal of Ophthalmology that might interest you.

 Researchers examined the effects of computer use on Malaysian university students' eyes.
 After just two continuous hours on the computer, nearly 90 percent of the 795 students suffered from CVS.
 Their eye strain symptoms were significantly alleviated when they started taking short screen breaks and staring at distant objects.